brycewray/astro-site-legacy/src/pages/posts/2020/08/google-fonts-privacy.md

 ## Issue #1495

-What changed my mind was "[GDPR compliance](https://github.com/google/fonts/issues/1495)," Issue #1495 within the [Google Fonts repo](https://github.com/google/fonts) on GitHub.
+What changed my mind was “[GDPR compliance](https://github.com/google/fonts/issues/1495),” Issue #1495 within the [Google Fonts repo](https://github.com/google/fonts) on GitHub.

 Issue #1495, first filed a few weeks before the GDPR was to go into effect, was an attempt by developers to determine Google's official position regarding the impact by Google-served Google Fonts on a website's GDPR compliance.
 These devs hoped Google would provide a definitive statement about exactly what the corporation receives whenever someone visits a site where Google-served Google Fonts are in use.